ibm-cloud-docs/billing-usage/billing-faq.md

 {: #entercode}
 {: faq}

-Feature codes and promo codes aren't the same.
-Promo codes are infrastructure-specific and are entered at checkout to get a discount on an order.
-Feature codes are used to offer extra resources or capabilities for Lite accounts and are needed to add subscription and support credits to Pay-As-You-Go and Subscription accounts.
+Promo codes and feature codes are different!

+- Promo codes are infrastructure-specific promotional codes that you might receive from our Sales team.
+You enter them in the customer portal at checkout to get a discount on your order.
+- Feature codes are used to offer extra resources or capabilities for Lite accounts, such as for educational events.
+For Pay-As-You-Go and Subscription accounts, you might be given a feature code to add subscription and support credits.

    To redeem your feature code, go to **Manage > Account**, and select **Account settings**.
-Then, click **Apply code**.
+Under Feature Codes, click **Apply code**.
+For more information, see [Applying feature codes](/docs/account/feature_codes.html#codes).

 ## How do I cancel my account?
 {: #cancelmyaccount}